RF Guru

 Key Features

-- +41 dBm IIP3 (third-order intercept)
+- Dual-MMIC push-pull amplifier: +41 dBm IIP3

-- Operating range: 500 kHz – 30 MHz
+- 500 kHz – 30 MHz operating range

-- Built-in RF limiter + ESD protection
+- Integrated RF limiter and ESD protection

-- FM broadcast notch + 50 MHz low-pass to keep out-of-band energy out
+- FM broadcast notch + 50 MHz low-pass

-- Internal regulated rail: 10 V
+- 10 V regulated internal rail

 - Mild, useful directionality